lashleykeith/linuxconfiguration/README.md

 8. Click 'Download' to download your private key, it should go to your Download folder or your Document folder by default.
 It is a .pem file
 ![6m](https://user-images.githubusercontent.com/21030885/38419959-3f5f581c-39dd-11e8-978d-e9cd738ba0c0.jpg)

+9. Click the 'Networking' tab and find the 'Add another' at the bottom.
+Add port 123 and 2200.
+Amazon Lightsail allows only port 22 and 80 by default, no matter how you set it up in ubuntu's ufw
 ![7m](https://user-images.githubusercontent.com/21030885/38419975-45795784-39dd-11e8-947b-9241cc389ef6.jpg)
   - From terminal on local machine
     - Rename download file `<filename>.pem` with `mv <filename>.pem mightymax.pem`